 The first one is called Step 2 CK, which stands for Step 2 Clinical Knowledge.
 While Step 1 focuses more on the academic foundation of science in medicine, Step 2 CK is a nine-hour exam that focuses more on real-world clinical questions.
 The questions on Step 2 CK are similar to the questions students have seen on shelf exams from their core rotations.
 Like Step 1, Step 2 is graded 1-300 with a minimum passing score of 209 and a national mean in the 240s.
 Step 2 CK can be taken at any point in medical school.
 At Michigan, students generally take Step 2 as M3s within the first six months after taking Step 1.

 The other Step 2 is called Step 2 CS.
 This stands for Step 2 Clinical Skills.
 This is an exam that tests clinical skills (physical exam, communication, and note writing skills) by having medical students perform these skills on actors called standardized patients.
 The exam is about eight hours and is pass/fail with about 96% of people passing.
 It is a requirement for residency applications and needs to be taken before December of the year in which a student applies to residency.
 This exam is only available in certain cities and fills up fast, so it is important to sign up and pay for this exam in advance.
-You can find out more detailed information about scoring on the USMLE website by clicking here.

 13. Away rotations: To apply into certain specialties (for example, emergency medicine or certain surgical specialties), medical students must complete a rotation at another school other than their home institution.
 These rotations are a fun way to experience a new location and hospital system, and are a good way to make connections at an institution in which a student would like to match for residency.
 These away rotations, often referred to as aways for short, are known as “auditions” because the medical student is auditioning for a spot in that program’s residency and wants to put forth their best effort.
 Even if a specialty does not require an away rotation, a student may choose to do one to get to know another school better.
 If a student wants to do an away rotation, they are required to apply and will choose where to complete the rotation depending on where they are accepted.